 Decorative Use of Patterns

-cuttlebone as a mold is a traditional casting method used by jewelers and silversmiths for small objects, especially in taking a copy from a metal original.
-The fine
+Cuttlefish casting using cuttlebone as a mold is a traditional casting method used by jewelers and silversmiths for small objects, especially in taking a copy from a metal original.

-is similar to sand molding except that plaster is substituted for sand.
+Plaster casting is similar to sand molding except that plaster is substituted for sand.

 - copper-based alloys

 It cannot be used to cast ferrous material because sulfur in gypsum slowly reacts with iron.

 Prior to mold preparation the pattern is sprayed with a thin film of parting compound to prevent the mold from sticking to the pattern.

 The unit is shaken so plaster fills the small cavities around the pattern.
 The form is removed after the plaster sets.

 Plaster casting represents a step up in sophistication and required skill.